 - experience working directly with post-secondary students is considered an asset; and

 - Fluency in written and spoken French is considered an asset.

 While OUSA is a professional organization, it is intimately connected with university students.
 This youthful attitude transfers into a highly charged and passionate workplace that creates a unique opportunity for both satisfying and creative work.
 OUSA makes every effort to reward employees with both a relaxing and exciting environment and a job that gives them the chance to build and develop their skills.

 To Apply: In addition to providing a cover letter and resume that highlights how you meet the above qualifications, applicants must also complete and submit a one-page assignment that demonstrates their communication and analysis skills.
 The assignment can be found below.

-You are a Research and Policy Analyst at OUSA and one of the Board of Directors has asked you to prepare a briefing note on the experiences of Two-Spirit and LGBTQ+ students at Ontario’s universities.
-The board member is meeting with a Member of Provincial Parliament (MPP) who is very interested in the topic and would like to know more about how to address any issues Two-Spirit and LGBTQ+ students are experiencing and about OUSA’s stance.
+You are a Research and Policy Analyst at OUSA and one of the Board of Directors has asked you to prepare a briefing note on student financial aid.
+The board member is meeting with a Member of Provincial Parliament (MPP) who is very interested in the topic and would like to know more about how to address any issues regarding student financial aid and about OUSA’s stance.

 Your task is to prepare OUSA’s Board member with background information, research, and policy recommendation(s) so that they can be successful in the meeting.

 - Your brief should be one page (single-spaced) in length